New Keynesian economics: Menu costs and imperfect competition

 While some studies suggested that menu costs are too small to have much of an aggregate impact, Laurence M. Ball and David Romer showed in 1990 that real rigidities could interact with nominal rigidities to create significant disequilibrium.
 Real rigidities occur whenever a firm is slow to adjust its real prices in response to a changing economic environment.
 For example, a firm can face real rigidities if it has market power or if its costs for inputs and wages are locked-in by a contract.
 Ball and Romer argued that real rigidities in the labor market keep a firm's costs high, which makes firms hesitant to cut prices and lose revenue.
 The expense created by real rigidities combined with the menu cost of changing prices makes it less likely that firm will cut prices to a market clearing level.

 Even if prices are perfectly flexible, imperfect competition can affect the influence of fiscal policy in terms of the multiplier.
 Huw Dixon and Gregory Mankiw developed independently simple general equilibrium models showing that the fiscal multiplier could be increasing with the degree of imperfect competition in the output market.
 The reason for this is that imperfect competition in the output market tends to reduce the real wage, leading to the household substituting away from consumption towards leisure.
 When government spending is increased, the corresponding increase in lump-sum taxation causes both leisure and consumption to decrease (assuming that they are both a normal good).
 The greater the degree of imperfect competition in the output market, the lower the real wage and hence the more the reduction falls on leisure (i.e. households work more) and less on consumption.
 Hence the fiscal multiplier is less than one, but increasing in the degree of imperfect competition in the output market.

-The Calvo staggered contracts model
+Calvo staggered contracts model

 In 1983 Guillermo Calvo wrote "Staggered Prices in a Utility-Maximizing Framework".
 The original article was written in a continuous time mathematical framework, but nowadays is mostly used in its discrete time version.
 The Calvo model has become the most common way to model nominal rigidity in new Keynesian models.
 There is a probability that the firm can reset its price in any one period h (the hazard rate), or equivalently the probability (1 − h) that the price will remain unchanged in that period (the survival rate).
 The probability h is sometimes called the "Calvo probability" in this context.
 In the Calvo model the crucial feature is that the price-setter does not know how long the nominal price will remain in place, in contrast to the Taylor model where the length of contract is known ex ante.